Questions and Answers on Evictions and Foreclosures in

 In addition to the CDC moratorium, there are some other relevant federal programs:

-- If a landlord has a federally backed mortgage on multifamily housing (five units or more) they must give 30-days’ notice of any eviction related to non-payment of rent that became due between March 26 and July 24.
+- If a landlord has a Enterprise-backed mortgage on multifamily housing (five units or more) they must give 30-days’ notice of any eviction related to non-payment of rent that became due between March 26 and July 24 2020.
+This also applies to most rental properties in which tenants have federal rent subsidies.

 You can call Legal Advice and Referral Center (LARC, see resources below) to see if they can help you find out your landlord’s situation and what options this gives you.